Can Akita Live in Hot Weather? (Solved)

 These dogs have a double coat meant to withstand cold snowing conditions.
 It is said an Akita can withstand a temperature of -22℉ (-30℃).

 Akitas are a dog breed that we commonly associate with snow.
-When Akita plays in the snow, they don’t even look cold as it is their most suitable natural weather condition.
-Their double-coat helps keep him equipped for the cold and snow.
+When Akita play in the snow, they don’t even look cold as it is their most suitable natural weather condition.
+Their double coat helps keep him equipped for the cold and snow.

 During the summer, Akitas can shed or molt, this means the coat is shed to offer adaptation to the heat.
 But, when winter approaches, the coat would grow back.